juliataitz/Playlister/cis196_homework_8/README.md

 This form is not as complicated as `artist` because it only accepts a `name` field for song.
 However, make sure you remember that the form can be used for a new song and the song from the artist.

 ### Uploading
-To submit your homework, zip your `app`, `db`, and `config` directories into a file called `files.zip`. copy and paste this command exactly since naming it anything else will not work `zip -r files.zip app`.
+To submit your homework, zip your `app`, `db`, and `config` directories into a file called `files.zip`. copy and paste this command exactly since naming it anything else will not work `zip -r files.zip app db config`.